This article covers the 13 Best Party Board Games For Adults in 2021. Looking for a casual fun night with friends? Don’t look any further.

 For the night phase, you must first decide on the announcer.
 This is usually the most experienced player (he can play at the same time) or you can use an app on the phone.
 The announcer reads out the sequence in which the night phase actions are carried out.

-Everyone closes their eyes (no peeking!) and the announcer calls out the roles, that are in play, by a pre-set order.
+Everyone closes their eyes (no peeking!) and the announcer calls out the roles, that are in play, in a pre-set order.
 “Werewolves, wake up, and look for other werewolves.”
 Werewolves are allowed to see who the other werewolves are.

 After all the night actions are completed, the day phase commences.
 Now, players can open their eyes and freely communicate (anything goes).
-But their role card must not be looked at or showed – they don’t know if their role changed during the night.
+But their role card must not be looked at or shown – they don’t know if their role changed during the night.

 After some discussion (which may end naturally or after a pre-agreed time), it’s time to vote.
 On a countdown, all players simultaneously point a finger at a player that they want to eliminate.

 The player with the most votes is eliminated.
 If it’s a tie with two or more votes, both players are eliminated.
-If no-one receives more than one vote, everyone survives.
+If no one receives more than one vote, everyone survives.